xiaofx2/hyperbinding_ml/README.md

 Updated on Mar.15 2020, CDC is responding to an outbreak of respiratory disease caused by a novel coronavirus which has now been detected in more than 100 locations internationally, including in the United States.
 The virus has been named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”).

-The prediction of peptide-MHC binding affinity has rapidly accelerating the development of vaccines and adoptive T-cell therapies targeting virus.
 Rick is an Bioengineer working on T cell engineering and immunotherapy.
 His lab is supporting the research on COVID-19 by designing high-throughput capture reagents to select and isolate T cells with potent immunity in recognizing and eliminating the virus.
-Then the isolated T cells will be sequenced and amplified, and transfered back to patients to boost patient's immune system against the virus.
+Then the isolated T cells will be sequenced and amplified to be transfered back to patients to boost the immune system against the virus.

-To design the high-throughput capture reagents
+The prediction of peptide-MHC binding affinity has rapidly accelerating the development of vaccines and adoptive T-cell therapies targeting virus.
+To design the high-throughput capture reagents, Rick need a list of peptides:
+1. These peptides are 8 mers from the Surface Spike Glycoprotein of SARS-CoV-2 virus
+2. The patient is HLA-A-02:01 positive (indicating the type of MHC molecule) so these peptides should have higher binding affinity with HLA-A-02:01.

-We can help you slice your protein sequence into fragments with desirable length and predicate their binding affinity to HLA-A-02.
+Without overwhelming by complicated installation and coding, HyperBindng is an accessible tool to help Rick in generating the list of potent binders of HLA-A-02.
+Rick has the protein sequence of SARS-CoV-2 virus, which is made up of 1272 amino acids.
+Now he can following these instructions to slice the protein sequence into fragments with desirable length and predicate their binding ability to HLA-A-02.

     cd HyperBinding/examples/prediction/
     jupyter notebook main_binding_predictor.ipynb